-Mortgage rates will also climb higher on the news, though they may stay lower longer thanks to the general uncertainty in the air.
+Mortgage rates also moved lower on the news, and they may even improve further thanks to the general uncertainty in the air.

-This is good news for prospective homeowners, as mortgage rates were expected to keep climbing throughout the year while the economy supposedly improved.
+This is great news for prospective homeowners, as mortgage rates were expected to climb throughout 2019 while the economy supposedly improved.

-But it’s a bit of a catch-22, as lower mortgage rates mean more economic unrest, which can translate to flat or even lower home prices for those looking to sell.
+But it is a bit of a catch-22, as lower mortgage rates mean more economic unrest, which can translate to flat or even lower home prices for those looking to sell.

 Mortgage Rates Follow the Stock Market